merenlab/merenlab.org/courses/AMO/index.md

 ## Analysis Report Submission Guidelines

 Please follow these guidelines carefully to format your reports.
+You can submit your report by email to iva.veseli@hifmb.de before the deadline.
 Each analysis report should be submitted as Markdown file as well as a PDF document in a single compressed directory.
 The directory structure and file names should look like this:

 ```
 Eren_AM_EX_01/